 While exercise — and, more specifically, prenatal yoga — is generally considered to be a safe and positive thing during pregnancy, you should absolutely consult with your medical provider before starting any fitness regimen.
 Your doctor will be able to recommend a good workout schedule for you based on your overall health.
 Your provider will also be able inform you of any risks and to offer suggestions to help you minimize potential danger for you and your baby.

-With the full support of your medical provider and the peace of mind that comes with securing this kind of clearance, you’ll be able to jump into your prenatal yoga practice with confidence.
+With the full support of your medical provider and the peace of mind that comes with securing this kind of clearance, you’ll be able to jump into your yoga practice with confidence.

 According to the pregnancy experts at The Bump, hydration is especially important for expectant moms.
 Drinking enough water ensures that your body has what it needs to form amniotic fluid, produce extra blood volume, build new tissue, carry nutrients throughout the body, ease indigestion, ease constipation, and flush out toxins.
 Staying hydrated can even reduce your risk of preterm labor.
 Healthline recommends that pregnant women drink ten 8-ounce glasses of water per day.